empowerID/empowernow_docs/docs/services/nowconnect/index.md

+---
+id: index
+title: NowConnect
+description: Tunneling for hybrid connectivity between cloud services and on‑premises systems.
+---

+NowConnect enables outbound‑only, agent‑mediated connectivity from on‑premises networks to cloud services, used here to access systems like LDAP without opening inbound firewall ports.

+See How‑to for operational validation and health guidance.

 ## NowConnect

 NowConnect is a secure TCP tunneling service that lets cloud apps reach specific on‑prem systems without opening inbound firewall ports.
 A lightweight agent on‑prem makes a single outbound WebSocket to the Cloud Hub; the hub exposes TCP listeners (e.g., 389/636/22/1433) and relays bytes over that tunnel.
 TLS for end‑protocols (LDAPS/HTTPS/TCPS) remains end‑to‑end.